 Abbott Northwestern is the flagship quaternary care center of the Minneapolis-based Allina Health system which is an integrated health care system comprised of physicians, 11 hospitals, and 61 clinics serving communities throughout Minnesota, western Wisconsin, and eastern North and South Dakota.

-Abbott Northwestern provides care for the largest number of adult patients in the Twin Cities metro area and has 700 active physicians on its staff.
+Abbott Northwestern, ranked the #1 hospital in the Twin Cities by US News and World Reports, and a top 100 hospital in the US in the Truven's teaching hospital category, provides care for the largest number of adult patients in the Twin Cities metro area and has 700 active physicians on its staff.
 The entire medical complex is also the largest in the Twin Cities, occupying six city blocks near downtown Minneapolis.
-It includes the Sister Kenny Institute for physical rehabilitation and the adjacent Children's Hospitals and Clinics - Minneapolis facility.
+It includes the Sister Kenny Institute for physical rehabilitation and the adjacent Mother-Baby Center, and Children's Hospitals and Clinics - Minneapolis facility.

 In February 2005, a major new addition created an integrated Heart, Neurology, Orthopedics, and Spine Hospital that also allowed us to have private patient rooms throughout the entire hospital.